fscorrupt/Posterizarr/README.md

 - **Resizing**: It automatically resizes every poster to 2000x3000.
 - **Overlays**: If you choose to, downloaded images will automatically have borders, text, and a gradient overlay applied.
   - Here are some gradient overlays that you can use instead of the default one [gradient-zip](gradient_background_poster_overlays.zip)
-- **Automatic Library Search**: The script autonomously searches for libraries within your Plex server, enhancing its usability.
+- **Automatic Library Search**: The script autonomously searches for libraries within your Plex/Jellyfin server, enhancing its usability.
 - **Handling Multiple Versions**: It adeptly manages multiple versions of a movie/show, ensuring comprehensive coverage.
-- **CSV Export**: Produces an impressive CSV file containing all queried movie/show information during the script's runtime in `$ScriptRoot\logs\PlexLibexport.csv`
+- **CSV Export**: Produces an impressive CSV file containing all queried movie/show information during the script's runtime in `$ScriptRoot\logs\PlexLibexport.csv` or `$ScriptRoot\logs\JellyfinLibexport.csv`
 - **Logging Capabilities**: Records valuable information to a file in `$ScriptRoot\logs\Scriptlog.log`, facilitating troubleshooting and analysis.

     - It also generates a log with the output of every imagemagick command `$ScriptRoot\logs\ImageMagickCommands.log`.
     - Additionally, an `ImageChoices.csv` file is generated to store all the selected download options and essential information.
     - Send notification via apprise or discord [Click here for Example pictures.](#webhook).
-- **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
+- **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex/Jellyfin servers, enhancing versatility.
 - **Poster/Background/TitleCard Creation**: It searches fanart/tmdb/tvdb/Plex for posters/backgrounds/titlecards and resizes the downloaded image to 3840x2160 (for titlecards and backgrounds) or 2000x3000 (for posters), fallback is grabbing artwork from imdb.

 > [!NOTE]